bids-standard/bids-specification/src/modality-specific-files/magnetic-resonance-imaging-data.md

 ### Defacing masks

-If the structural images included in the dataset were defaced (to protect identity of participants) one MAY provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
+If the structural images included in the dataset were defaced (to protect identity of subjects) one MAY provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
 In such cases, the OPTIONAL [`mod-<label>`](../appendices/entities.md#mod) entity corresponds to modality suffix,